zkemail/email-recovery/README.md

 `completeRecovery()` calls `recover()` which calls executeFromExecutor to execute the account specific recovery logic.
 The call from the executor retains the context of the account so the `msg.sender` of the next call is the account itself.
 This simplifies access control in the validator being recovered as it can just do a `msg.sender` check.

-When writing a custom subject handler, an account developer would likely chose to deploy a `EmailRecoveryModule` instance rather than a `UniversalEmailRecoveryModule` instance.
-This is because a custom subject handler would likely be specific to an validator implementation, so using the recovery module for specific validators is more appropriate than the generic recovery module.
+When writing a custom command handler, an account developer would likely chose to deploy a `EmailRecoveryModule` instance rather than a `UniversalEmailRecoveryModule` instance.
+This is because a custom command handler would likely be specific to an validator implementation, so using the recovery module for specific validators is more appropriate than the generic recovery module.

 **Note:** This module is an executor and does not abide by the 4337 validation rules.
 The `onInstall` function breaks the validation rules and it is possible for it to be called during account deployment in the first userOp.
 So you cannot install this module during account deployment as onInstall will be called as part of the validation phase.
 Supporting executor initialization during account deployment is not mandated by ERC7579 - if required, install this module after the account has been setup.

 ### UniversalEmailRecoveryModule.sol

 A recovery module that recovers any validator.

 The target validator and target selector are passed into the module when it is installed.
 This means that the module is generic and can be used to recover any 7579 validator.
 The module is slightly more complex as it has to handle permissioning multiple validators.
 Additionally there is a slightly higher chance of configuration error when installing the module as the target validator and selector are passed in at this stage instead of when the module is deployed.